playdeezgames/EverCraft-Kata/README.md

     - 6000 xp -> 4th Level
     - etc. Level N+1 is additional N * 1000
 - For each level:
-    - hit points increase by 5 plus Con modifier
+    - hit points increase by 5 plus Con modifier (April 13th 2024 - Finished up to here)

+April 13th 2024: Still needs to be completed.

+Notes: Character.Attack is insufficient to complete this spec.
+It does not have an attacker / defender concept and thus there is not enough information to calculate this.
+We must redesign this before proceeding.
+Likely a class "Attack" or some kind of control / logic object.
+We think you guys can do it.
+Don't let us down.
+Love, Past Grumpy and Capn.

     - 1 is added to attack roll for every even level achieved

 ### Iteration 2 - Classes